The average cost of a full coverage car insurance policy in Texas is $1,840 per year, about 11% more than the national average.

 Car insurance rates for drivers with driving violations in Texas

-Because your driving history is one of the biggest factors insurance companies use to help determine your rates, a single accident or a traffic ticket could have a significant impact on your insurance costs.
-This means that avoiding accidents and violations is one of the best ways to keep your insurance costs low.
+Your driving history is one of the biggest factors insurance companies use to help determine your rates.
+A single accident or a traffic ticket can make your auto insurance much more expensive.

 Violation